 We’ll also talk about UFC’s own streaming service, UFC Fight Pass.

-You can use AT&T TV to watch occasional UFC fights on ESPN or ESPN2.
-When the events aren’t on ESPN Plus, they’ll air on ESPN’s regular channels — and you can get a livestream of those with AT&T TV.
+You can use a DIRECTV Stream subscription to watch occasional UFC fights on ESPN and ESPN2.
+When the events aren’t on ESPN Plus, they air on ESPN’s regular channels — and you can get a livestream of those with DIRECTV Stream.

 Stream UFC with Hulu

 Some UFC fights are available on ESPN’s flagship network and not on ESPN Plus.
 For those bouts (which are not pay-per-view events), you’ll need access to an ESPN livestream — and to get an ESPN livestream, you can turn to Hulu.
 Hulu’s live TV arm, the aptly named Hulu + Live TV, is a strong skinny-bundle option that offers a free trial.